Video game preservation: Legal issues

 The DMCA exemptions do not mean all ROM images are legal, and concern about continuing video game preservation was raised in mid-2018, after Nintendo initiated a lawsuit against two websites that distributed ROMs for games from their older platforms.
-The Copyright Office has also not approved all such DMCA exemption requests; in 2024, it rejected an exemption that would have allowed video game museums and similar archives to be able to bypass copyright as to allow games to be made available remotely to researchers.
+The Copyright Office has also not approved all such DMCA exemption requests; in 2024, it rejected an exemption proposed by the VGHF and Software Preservation Network that would have allowed video game museums and similar archives to be able to bypass copyright as to allow games to be made available remotely to researchers.

 Though video game emulation has generally be deemed legal, actions taken from video game hardware manufacturers against the developers of emulations that fall outside legal allowances have removed these emulations from availability, which in turn raises questions of preservation of games usable on those emulators.
 In 2024, Nintendo sued the team behind the Nintendo Switch emulator, Yuzu, over issues related to decryption keys and enabling the widespread distribution of a leaked version of The Legend of Zelda: Tears of the Kingdom before its retail release.
 While Nintendo and the Yuzu team settled, the settlement prevented the team from engaging in further activities related to emulation, forcing the team to remove their earlier Nintendo 3DS emulator, Citra.
 Being the only Nintendo 3DS emulator at the time, and after Nintendo had shuttered the 3DS eShop, preservationists worried about being able to study these 3DS titles in the future.